deansher/openhands-local-tooling/README.md

 **Note:** Tests use a separate `~/oh-test-projects` directory to avoid interfering with your real projects.

+**Environment:** The pre-test setup clears all OpenHands environment variables to ensure consistent testing from a clean state.
+This prevents leftover settings from affecting test results.

 **Shell Compatibility:** The tooling supports both bash and zsh.
 Shell compatibility tests (Test 14) are only needed when modifying shell scripts, especially interactive prompts or shell-specific syntax.

 ### Pre-Test Setup